 I have not been able to hold him yet.
 After a month’s treatment, his weight is up to 1 kilo.
 Still, he needs to be fed via a tube.
 He needs to be in the ICU until he is ready to brave this world.

 Suresh had a small mobile service and recharge shop in Borivali, Mumbai.
 This was giving us the right to live our dreams (however small they are).
 Because of the bills, Suresh had to choose between paying rent and saving Yash.
 We had to close the shop.
 Now, he helps out in his brother’s shop whenever he’s not in the hospital, but what we have is not enough to keep Yash in the hospital for 10 more weeks.
 I don’t know what we will do if we do not get help soon.

 --Lata and Suresh are now anxiously waiting to get Yash out of the hospital, healthy.
 If they cannot pay the bills, they will be forced to discontinue treatment, and lose Yash.

-Your support can save Lata's baby.
+Your contribution can save this family.